mohammednazim007/Fix-JS-Problems/README.md

 # 💡 Tips for Writing Commit Messages:

-1.check the docker images that are currently running docker images
+# check the docker images that are currently running
+docker images

-2.To display the running docker containers docker ps
+# To display the running docker containers
+docker ps

-3.To display all the docker containers docker ps -a
+# To display all the docker containers
+docker ps -a

-4.To create a new docker image with a specific name docker build -t create-name .
+# To create a new docker image with a specific name
+docker build -t create-name .

-5.To create a new docker image with a specific name and version docker build -t create-name:v1 .
+# To create a new docker image with a specific name and version
+docker build -t create-name:v1 .

-6.To run a docker image in a container docker run -p (random port 8080):(EXPOSE 8000) image-name
+# To run a docker image in an interactive terminal with a specific container ID
+docker run -it 4d722a10e4b3

-7.To run a docker image in an interactive terminal with a specific container ID docker run -it 4d722a10e4b3
+# To run a docker image in a container
+docker run -p (custom port 8080):(EXPOSE 8000) image-name

+# Run the docker image in a container with (--rm) to automatically remove the container when it exits.
+docker run -p 8005:8000 --rm app-node:v1

+# Run the docker image in a container with (--name) to give a custom name to the container.
+docker run -p 8555:8000 --name node-one --rm nodes:v1

-8.To stop a running docker container docker container stop 6412c863db20
+# To stop a running docker container
+docker container stop 6412c863db20

-9.To start a stopped docker container docker container start 6412c863db20
+# To start a stopped docker container
+docker container start 6412c863db20

-10.To remove a docker image
+# To remove a docker image
 docker rmi image-name

-11.To remove a specific docker image docker rmi node-app:v1
+# To remove a specific docker image
+docker rmi node-app:v1

-12.To remove a docker container docker rm container-id
+# To remove a docker container
+docker rm container-id

-13.To list all the docker images docker image ls
+# To list all the docker images
+docker image ls

-14.To display the running docker containers docker container ls
+# To display the running docker containers
+docker container ls

-15.To display the running docker containers with hidden containers docker container ls -a
+# To display the running docker containers with hidden containers
+docker container ls -a

+# This command removes all stopped containers — it won’t touch running ones.
+docker container prune -f

+# This command removes all unused images — it won’t touch running ones.
+docker image prune -a